ponypown/MatDeepLearn_dev/README.md

 ## Development

+This is my own forked version of the repo.
+I update it occasionally with the work done in our VIP working with Dr. Fung.

 #### Code Quality
 This project uses flake8, black, and isort for linting.
 To install the pre-commit git hook, run: